TeamGodfather/Paint-With-Shapes/presentation/README.md

 # Layer Manager Features

+- **LayersManager**
+  - Each Kinetic.Layer() ( canvas ) is wrapped in an object with ID and Layer
+  - Stored in an Array for ease of management

 - **Add** new layer on top
+  - Creates a new generic Layer
+  - ID genererator function assigns unique ID
+  - Updates List

 - **Remove** any layer
+  - Remove from Kinetic.Stage()
+  - Remove from LayersManager

+- **Select** current layer
+  - Shapes are added to the currently active layer
+  - Layers above the selected layer are invisible

 - **Flatten** all layers - save as a single image